xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Scenario 2: If you hold 4 or more Phoenix Ape NFTs
+## ♦️ Scenario 2: If you hold 4 or more Phoenix Ape NFTs, Class 1 APEX XENFTs (Xunicorn), or Class 2 APEX XENFTs (Exotic):

-  - If you own or rent 4 Phoenix Ape NFTs, burning batches becomes even more rewarding.
+  - If you hold 4 NFTs burning batches becomes even more rewarding.
 Your wallet will receive a daily bonus of 1,000 batches.
 This effectively replaces the default 100 daily bonus batches reserved for each of your NFT IDs.
 In short, if you hold 4 or more NFTs in your wallet, your total daily bonus will be capped at 1,000 batches for that wallet.
 When you choose to burn a batch amount that is less than your current daily bonus, the protocol will double your batch count by using an equivalent amount.

   - For instance, if you have 4 NFTs and a daily bonus of 1,000 batches, burning 1 batch will be counted as 2 batches during the burn process.
 This means that 1 batch will be deducted from your daily NFTs bonus, leaving you with 999 bonus batches for the day on that chain.